captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 I know it’s against the rules
 ---
-and I don’t need to read it but.
+so I don’t have to read it but.
 ---
 Is that a thumbs up for me not reading?
 ---
-It’s a thumbs up for reading?
+It’s a thumbs up for reading.
 ---
-You want me?
+You want me to read the letter.
 ---
-To read the letter?
+I'm feeling like the letter sucks and maybe
 ---
-I mean now I’m feeling
+we should cancel the letter reading.
 ---
-like maybe the letter sucks
----
-and I shouldn’t.
----
-Maybe we should
----
-cancel the letter reading.
----
-Do you want to just read it?
----
-I need to read it to you.
----
-OK...
----
 OK.
 ---
-I will do that.
+It’s more like a list.
 ---
-I will.
----
-Read the letter.
----
-It’s not really a letter
----
-it’s more like a list.
----
 I wrote you a list.
 ---
-I will try and read it
+Okay.
+I will try to do this quickly
 ---
-not awkwardly.
----
-Here we go.
----
-## PETER:
-So just ahead of time
----
-I want you to know
----
-that I wrote this
----
-kind of stream of consciously
----
-and so I donno
----
-some of it may be weird.
----
-If it’s weird I’ll stop?
----
-Or you can tell me to stop or.
----
-OK
----
-I’m just I’m gonna read this
----
 so I can get you back
 ---
-to all The People.
+to The People.
 ---
 I’ve kept you away
 ---
 too long from The People.
+---
+I will try and to do this
+---
+not awkwardly.
 ---
 ## PETER:
 I know you asked that